UnicornTV/Flourish-Tutorial-Thinkster/3_BackendDataStorage.md

 to expose our swift class to our objective-c classes, in case we need to import that class as an objective-c header file.
 Lines 8-12 create our properties for our model class.
 The delegate property will refer to the class that conforms to our newly-defined ModelDelegate protocol.
-User will be assigned to the user data from our Users record type in our database.
-You might have noticed we have declared our user constant's type as User and xcode is throwing an error.
-Don't worry we will shortly define a User class.
 Container, publicDB, and privateDB are basically name spaces for CloudKit methods and properties.

 In our initializer method, init(), we assign values to our non-optional properties.